Weather Warning Index

 Note: The index reaches 10 if all extreme weather events in targeted areas were preceded by a warning with sufficient lead time, as per the weather warning performance targets.
 The overall index and its components are expected to exhibit modest fluctuations due to year to year changes in the predominant weather patterns.

-The index components are calculated using warnings data from a set of selected geographical regions considered representative of the Canadian climate and for which Environment and Climate Change Canada has sufficient warning events information.
+The index components are calculated using warning data from a set of selected geographical regions considered representative of the Canadian climate and for which Environment and Climate Change Canada has sufficient warning event information.

 Environment and Climate Change Canada's national weather forecast and warning system relies on several observation networks to detect changes in the atmosphere and the development of threatening conditions.
 The monitoring infrastructure runs 24 hours a day, 7 days a week, 365 days a year.
-It includes 31 weather radar stations, over 80 lightning detection sensors, approximately 1580 surface weather and climate stations, 46 weather buoys, 53 automated ship observation programs and 31 stations for launching balloon-borne observations of the upper atmosphere.
+It includes 31 weather radar stations, over 80 lightning detection sensors, approximately 1580 surface weather and climate stations, 46 weather buoys, 54 ships equipped with automated observation systems, and 31 stations for launching balloon-borne observations of the upper atmosphere.
 Also extremely valuable to Environment and Climate Change Canada are hundreds of volunteer weather observers and severe weather watchers from coast to coast.

 - Date modified: